 Overall, the council was able to keep costs to a minimum, both through HowToo’s low price point and the ability to maximise their internal resourcing.
 They were able to use their existing L&D team members instead of paying expensive outsourcing fees, and used a combination of their own graphic resources and images from the free media library supplied in every HowToo license.

 For small teams like Campbelltown City Council, flexible and agile solutions on a budget are essential.
 HowToo allows teams to work quickly and collaboratively within any budget.
 HowToo’s learning experiences can be updated easily and rapidly in response to sudden changes, then integrated into your existing systems for a seamless and branded learner experience.

-This case study is a perfect example of the way that HowToo allows business and organisations to rapidly produce high quality e-learning content.
+This case study is a perfect example of the way that HowToo allows business and organizations to rapidly produce high quality e-learning content.
 With HowToo, the council achieved an incredibly agile response to an unforeseen circumstance.